Alumni Questionnaire ← Back to Index

 In my description of Restitution, I made various RD peso to US dollar conversions.
 While in the program, students are never told the exchange rate and students who inadvertently find out what it is are STRICTLY FORBIDDEN from discussing it or informing other students of it.

 Do you have any good memories of The Program?
-What are they?
+If so, what are they?

 The weather was nice most of the time.
 I had a decent relationship with some of the staff members.
 The free days were fun, on the rare occasion that I actually went on them.
 I love building things and telling people about helping with building projects down there.
 Telling horror stories can be fun too.